fabienb4/meteor-semantic-ui-components/README.md

 ### Usage

-- Page templates are entire page (to be used with iron:router package for example).
+- Page templates are entire pages (to be used with iron:router package for example).
 - Components are to be included in your pages when needed.

 **Page templates (with iron:router package):**